booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 * Sequel's syntax is really nice
     * Line 4: Note the block that lets you use bare column names
         * And greater than
+        * There's a gem called [Squeel][Squeel] to add this to Active Record
+            * But it's fragile, and breaks when new versions of Active Record come out
 * Datasets are enumerable, with each element a hash-like object
     * Line 5
 * I haven't come across anything that Sequel can't do well